 Signal frequency also has an effect on system performance.
 Absorption loss in marine sediments is proportional to transmit frequency, with higher frequencies having more signal loss as they travel thru the sediments.

 Longer sound pulse length transmits more energy and yields deeper seabed penetration.
 However, a long pulse length may decrease the ability to discriminate between adjacent reflectors, thus decreasing the system resolution.

 CHIRP signal processing can increase system performance by adding enhanced signal to noise ratios and also by providing increased vertical sediment layer resolution.

 Sub-bottom profiling systems can be useful for characterizing benthic habitats, since they provide information about sub-surface sediment structure.
 No other acoustic techniques provide this type of information, and only physical sampling via cores will allow for characterization of subsurface structures.
 Sub-bottom profiling systems may penetrate as deep as 300 meters into the seafloor dependent on sediment type and sonar characteristics, which is much deeper than most cores can penetrate.
 However, the penetration depth depends on the hardness of the overlying layers and the presence of gas deposits, such as methane.

-High-resolution sub-bottom systems have been used to detect and measure the thickness of dredged material deposits, detect hard substrate that has been covered by sedimentation, identify buried objects (such as cables and pipelines), and define the basement (or bedrock) layer for potential confined aquatic disposal sites for dredged material.
+High-resolution sub-bottom systems have been used to detect and measure the thickness of dredged material deposits, detect hard substrate that has been covered by sedimentation, and define the basement (or bedrock) layer for potential confined aquatic disposal sites for dredged material.
 Data can be displayed in various 2D and 3D formats such as is accomplished by SonarWiz+SBP.